-The actuarial estimates shown in the 1989 report indicate that the combined assets of the OASI and DI Trust Funds will be sufficient to pay OASDI benefits on time throughout the 5-year period and for many years thereafter, based on all four sets of assumptions.
-In addition, the estimates based on alternatives I, II-A, and II-B indicate that the OASI and DI programs, separately, can operate satisfactorily for many years.
-During the next 10 years, however, if experience is very adverse, the assets of the DI Trust Fund could decline to such a low level that financial problems would occur.
+The actuarial estimates shown in the 1990 report indicate that the combined assets of the OASI and DI Trust Funds will be sufficient to pay OASDI benefits on time throughout the 5-year period and for many years thereafter, based on all four sets of assumptions.
+The contingency fund ratio for the combined funds is estimated to reach at least 150 percent by the beginning of 1994 under both alternatives II-A and II-B. In addition, the estimates based on alternatives I, II-A, and II-B indicate that the OASI and DI programs, separately, can operate satisfactorily for many years.
+During the next 9 years, however, if experience is very adverse, such as under alternative III, the assets of the DI Trust Fund could decline to such a low level that financial problems would occur.

-Chart A shows the OASDI contingency fund ratio for 1989, 57 percent, and the projected OASDI ratios for 1990-93, on the basis of all four sets of assumptions.
+Chart A shows the OASDI contingency fund ratio for 1989 and the estimated OASDI ratios for 1990-94, on the basis of all four sets of assumptions.
 The fund ratios for the combined trust funds are estimated to increase each year.

-5. Long-Range Financing (1989-2063)
+5. Long-Range Financing (1990-2064)

-Long-range 75-year estimates for OASDI, although sensitive to variations in the assumptions, indicate the trend and general range of the program's future financial status.
+Long-Range 75-year estimates for OASDI, although sensitive to variations in the assumptions, indicate the trend and general range of the program's future financial status.
 During this long-range period, income and outgo are greatly affected by demographic, as well as economic, conditions.
 Most of the beneficiaries during the next 75 years have already been born, so that their numbers are projected mainly from the present population.
 The numbers of workers involved in these projections, however, depend largely on future birth rates, which are subject to more variability.

 Several important demographic trends are anticipated, which will raise the proportion of the aged in the population during the next 75 years.
 First, because of the large number of persons born in the two decades after World War II, rapid growth is expected in the aged population after the turn of the century.
-Second, assumed declines in death rates also would increase the numbers of aged persons.
+Second, assumed declines in death rates would increase the numbers of aged persons more gradually, but on a permanent basis.
 At the same time, birth rates, which began to decline in the 1960s and are assumed to remain relatively low in the future, would hold down the numbers of young people.
 Chart B shows the long-range trend in the number of covered workers per OASDI beneficiary.
 (The term "beneficiary" includes not only retired workers, but also disabled workers, spouses, children, and survivor beneficiaries.)
-Based on the intermediate assumptions, this ratio is estimated to decline gradually from 3.3 in 1988 to 3.0 in 2010.
+Based on the intermediate assumptions, this ratio is estimated to decline gradually from 3.4 in 1989 to 3.0 in 2010.
 From 2010 to 2030, the estimated ratio falls rapidly to 2.0 as the number of beneficiaries increases more rapidly than the number of covered workers.
 After 2030, the ratio is estimated to decline gradually.